 Bamboo is natural and eco-friendly because it is a highly renewable resource.
 It is also more water-resistant than hardwood.
 However, it is still advised not to let water stand on this flooring as it can ruin it.
 The pricing of this type of flooring is pretty low, ranging from $2.00 per square foot to about $8.00 per square foot, making it a cost-effective solution.

-When mopping, be sure to use a dust mop to remove grime and dust.
+When mopping bamboo floors, be sure to use a dust mop to remove grime and dust.
 Avoid wet mops if you can.
 If you are unable to use a dry mop, then make sure to wring the mop out very well to prevent any standing water.
 Use only approved hardwood cleaning materials to ensure that you are not damaging the floor with chemicals.
-Avoid detergents that include any kind of waxing agent as this will dull the color of your floors and leave behind a glaze.
+Avoid detergents that include any kind of waxing agent because it will dull the color of your floors and leave behind a glaze.

 Ceramic is a type of tile that is created by mixing clay and other materials.
-They are then fired in a kiln and coated with a durable glaze.
-These ceramic tiles can be used in applications such as floor and wall tiling and are generally softer, which makes it easier to cut than porcelain tiles.
+These tiles are then fired in a kiln and coated with a durable glaze.
+Ceramic tiles can be used in applications such as floor and wall tiling and are generally softer than porcelain tiles, which makes them easier to cut.

 With the durability that comes with this type of tile, you can expect a longer life compared to other types of flooring.
-Ceramic tile is fire-resistant, so you will not have to worry about toxic fumes coming from the tile.
-You will also have the added benefits of a slip-resistant surface as the tiles are treated with either an abrasive grit added to the glaze or a texture to the surface of the tile.
+Ceramic tile is also fire-resistant.
+You will also have the added benefits of a slip-resistant surface because the tiles are treated with either an abrasive grit added to the glaze or a texture to the surface of the tile.

 Sweeping or vacuuming will help remove dirt and prevent build-up from embedding in the tile or grout.
 Use a manufacturer-suggested cleaning solution to help enhance your tile’s gloss, shine, or color.
 If you have children or pets and do not wish to have chemicals on your floors, you can use a mixture of white vinegar and water.

-This type of tile is created by pressing dust from porcelain clays together, resulting in a denser, much smoother tile.
+This type of tile is created by pressing dust from porcelain clays together, which results in a denser, smoother tile.
 Porcelain tiles tend to absorb much less water, thus making them much more frost resistant and better for outside use.

-When adding glazing to the process, the tile becomes harder and more resistant to damage, thus being suitable for low- to high-traffic areas.
-There are a few different options, ranging from matte, unglazed, or even high-polished to get the exact look you want.
+When glazed, porcelain tiles become harder and more resistant to damage, making them suitable for low- to high-traffic areas.
+There are a few different tile options, ranging from matte, unglazed, or even high-polished to get the exact look you want.

 You will want to invest in some porcelain tile cleaner or add 1/4 cup of vinegar to about 2 gallons of hot water.
 Additionally, you can use products such as Mr. Clean or Fantastik to keep your floors clean.